openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 can include assessment training steps, peer assessments, self assessments, and staff assessments.

-* In training steps, you perform assessments of sample responses provided by the course team.
+* In training steps, you perform assessments of sample responses that the course team provides.
 The goal is to give the sample response the same grade that a member of the course team would have given.
 For more information, see :ref:`Learn to Assess Responses`.

 * In peer assessments, you perform assessments of responses that other learners in the course have submitted, and other learners in the course also assess your responses.
-The number of peer assessments that you have to perform is decided for each assignment by your course team.
+For each assignment, your course team decides the number of peer assessments that you have to perform.
 For more information, see :ref:`Assess Peer Responses`.

 * In self assessments, you assess your own responses.
 For more information, see :ref:`Assess Your Response`.